 In the document addressing these changes, the State Fire marshal strongly recommends adding smoke alarms inside each bedroom for additional protection.
 However, this is not required on homes that were not originally equipped with alarms in the bedrooms.
 (Rule of thumb: Newer than 1996, the home has hard-wired alarms in each bedroom).

 Be sure you CALL A COAREI MEMBER for your next inspection… all full home inspections completed by COAREI members include checking for proper type, placement and operation of smoke alarms.

-Click Here to read more from at the web site for the Oregon State Fire Marshall.
+Click Here to read more from the Oregon State Fire Marshall.

 “Are CO alarms required when selling a home?
 If a home has a CO source, CO alarms are required before it can be sold.
 Effective April 1, 2011, sellers of one- and two-family dwellings, manufactured dwellings, or multifamily housing containing a CO source must have one or more properly functioning CO alarms before conveying fee title or transferring possession of a dwelling.
 Homes built during or after 2011 require a CO alarm regardless of the presence of a CO source.
 (OAR 837-047-0120)

 Are CO alarms required in new home construction or remodels?
 Yes.
 The CO alarm requirements for new construction, reconstruction, alteration, and repair are applicable regardless of the presence of a CO source.
 (Oregon Residential Specialty Code, Carbon Monoxide Alarms).

 Can I have battery-operated CO alarms in new construction?
 Yes.
 Section R315.4.1 of the 2011 ORSC states “Single station CO alarms shall be battery operated, or may receive their primary power from the building wiring system.”
 If a homeowner chooses to install the electrical plug-in type, those CO alarms need to have a battery backup feature.